Kate Onofrey Weds Cameron Sando | Luxe Romantic Austin Wedding by Pearl Events Austin

 “It was like a concert.
 We were high-fiving everybody on the way to the dance floor,” Kate remembers.
 The couple shared their first dance as husband and wife to “Can’t Take My Eyes Off You” by Frankie Valli.
 The reception was full of dancing, cocktails, sentimental speeches and a delicious crispy chicken plated dinner.
 The bride and groom snuck out for sunset pictures on 6th Street, but were able to spend most the afternoon and evening mingling with the guests who had witnessed their special day.

 The newlyweds wanted the end of the celebration to be intimate with a last dance as their guests went outside to see them off.
 In an empty ballroom so exquisite with its ethereal floral décor, Kate and Cameron danced to “Don’t Want to Miss a Thing” by Aerosmith.
 “That moment was really special, and I just remember looking forward to this life that we now have,” Cameron says.
 It was just the way they were meant to begin that new life together in the city where their love story began.

-Other Local Vendors: Ilios Lighting, Sarah Goss Photography, Ivory Bridal Atelier, Drywater Band, Uptown Valet and Transportation, The Inviting Pear, Fresa's Chicken al Carbon, Hey Lovely Makeup, Todd Events, Color Box Design and Letterpress, Nicole Black Calligraphy, Jonathan's Fine Jewelers, ILC Films, Chris Cobb Clothing, Saint Mary Cathedral
+Other Local Vendors: Ilios Lighting, Sarah Goss Photography, Ivory Bridal Atelier, Drywater Band, Uptown Valet and Transportation, The Driskill, The Inviting Pear, Fresa's Chicken al Carbon, Hey Lovely Makeup, Todd Events, Color Box Design and Letterpress, Nicole Black Calligraphy, Jonathan's Fine Jewelers, ILC Films, Chris Cobb Clothing, Saint Mary Cathedral